Mico27/gbs-EditActorActiveIndexPlugin/README.md

 # gbs-EditActorActiveIndexPlugin
  GBStudio plugin that allows editing the order of the actor in the active actor list used for rendering and OAM order

- Note: The plugin and example project are updated for upcoming version 4.2 (latest dev build) will no longer work with 4.1
+ Note: The plugin and example project are updated for upcoming version 4.2 (latest dev build) Switch to branch v_4.1.3 for previous version.

 This plugin contains 3 events: Get actor active index, Set actor active index and Sort actors verticaly